Ozempic vs Compounded Semaglutide

 What to Ask Before Ordering

-• Is the active pharmaceutical ingredient sourced from an FDA-inspected manufacturer?
+- Is the active pharmaceutical ingredient sourced from a reputable supplier?

 Are There Any Differences in the Drug Itself?